Put your Finances on a Diet This Year!

-You’ve probably already forgotten your New Year resolutions, but ensure you make this year the one where you go from money misery to financial fitness.
+You’ve probably already forgotten your New Year resolutions, but when it comes to your finances you can still make this year the one when you go from money misery to financial fitness.

 It’s never been a better time to make sure you’re on top of your finances.
-Get ready with a pen and paper and follow our simple tips.
+Get ready to follow our simple tips!

-On the first sheet of paper, get to grips with your current financial situation.
+First of all you need to get to grips with your current financial situation.

 Do you really know what your income and outgoings are?
 Most people have an idea, but now’s the time to get it all down with exact figures.

 Use an app, spreadsheet or just a sheet of paper to note everything.
 Generally income will be monthly, but for expenditure check how often you pay each item.
 Don’t forget – if you still have a bank account in your home country to include those details too.

 Still paying insurance for that washing machine you replaced last year?
 Paying a subscription fee for that magazine you never read?
 Having all the figures in front of you will help you see what needs to go.

 Once you’ve recovered from the shock of seeing just how much you pay for stuff, decide to tackle one area every two months.
 For example you could slim down your expenditure on:

 - Bank charges and currency transfer commission in November